vveisard/blue-ball/WORK.md

 ## DESIGN

-I should store the desired component state in a "transition component" and animate in the "transition_system"
+I should store the desired component state in a "transition component" and animate in the "camera_coordinate_transition_system"

+// parameters for camera transition DesiredCameraTransitionParametersComponent
+easing_function:

 ## TODO implment transition component

 ## TODO implment transition system, player_camera_coordinates_transition_system

+---

+# STORY As a user, I want character orientation to drive camera roll

+## DESIGN

+3 ranges:

+- up
+- lerp
+- down

+in the up and down ranges, the camera will snap to vertical in the middle 45 degree range, the camera will rotate with the character

 ---